MobHotspot/mobhotspot/README.md

 # mobhotspot
-A debian based tool for creating hotspot from Ubuntu. https://launchpad.net/mobhotspot
+A debian based tool for creating hotspot from Ubuntu.<br>
+https://launchpad.net/mobhotspot